microsoft/PowerToys/README.md

 - PT Run will not show in Window Walker results anymore.
 Thanks @davidegiacometti
 - Fix log / ln calculations
 - Fix to make previous results clear
-- Fix to detect symlinks and prevent loopbacks
+- Fix to detect symlinks and prevent recursive loops
 - Fix for trackpad scrolling being too fast
 - Removed unneeded nuget package.
 Thanks @ChaseKnowlden
 - Better detection for if a packaged app can be elevated